sghpjuikit/player/README.md

 ## What is this?

-**PlayerFX** is a desktop audio player and management application, with a modular ui/functionality capable of compiling and reloading its own parts.
+**Spit Player** is a desktop audio player and management application, with a modular ui/functionality capable of compiling and reloading its own parts.

 **Is this ready?** Yes and no. It is completely functional, but unprepared for release.
 An experimental release is due soon.
 This will mean no automatic updates, need to reimport the library, etc.